Questions and Answers

 A student may work in a variety of settings, including businesses, not-for-profit organizations, public sector institutions (including hospitals) and informal settings.

-If a student wishes to participate in an activity or event that is not clearly within the Board’s set of examples, and does not conform to the principles set out in the Information Manual (PDF), he/she must discuss this activity with the school Principal and get a signature before proceeding.
+If a student wishes to participate in an activity or event that is not clearly within the Board’s set of examples, and does not conform to the principles set out in the Information Manual (PDF), they must discuss this activity with the school Principal and get a signature before proceeding.
 In some cases, the Principal may forward the request to a Supervisory Officer of the Board for a decision as to the suitability of the activity.

 It is wise to consult with the school Principal before the activity if the volunteer opportunity is not clearly within the guidelines in the manual.